28 answers about peptide therapy, RxPepsDirect, and how 503A compounding works.

 - Is peptide therapy safe?

-- Peptide therapy from a 503A pharmacy is dispensed under a patient-specific prescription written by a licensed provider after a documented medical visit.
-The peptides are sterile-tested, endotoxin-tested, and dispensed with the same regulatory oversight as any other compounded medication.
-Safety risk is concentrated in research-grade peptides sold without a prescription, where the source, sterility, and identity of the substance are not verified.
-PeptideRx only dispenses prescribed peptides from a licensed 503A pharmacy with published Certificates of Analysis.
+- Peptide therapy from a 503A pharmacy is dispensed under a patient-specific prescription.
+A licensed provider writes the prescription after a documented medical visit.
+Each batch is sterility-tested and endotoxin-tested before release.
+Safety risk is concentrated in research-grade peptides sold without a prescription, where source, sterility, and identity are not verified.
+RxPepsDirect only dispenses prescribed peptides from a licensed 503A pharmacy with published Certificates of Analysis.

 - Does peptide therapy work?